KhatriSuson/DataCommunicationAndNetworks.456/03-unit-3-transportLayer.md

 <hr>

 # Transport Layer Overview
 The transport layer is responsible for delivering data between applications running on hosts.
-It offers services like reliable delivery, multiplexing, and congestion control.
+It offers services like reliable delivery, multiplexing, and congestion control.<br>
 <img src = "images/transport-layer.jpg" alt='transport-layer' width='500' height='450'>
 The transport layer bridges applications and the network.
 It provides services for process-to-process communication, enhancing the functionality of the underlying network layer.